MDU-PHL/arbow/README.md

 ## Name

-We called `arbow` as that would be the phonetic pronounciation of the short, endearing, terms for an [arborist](https://en.wikipedia.org/wiki/Arborist) in Australia.
+We named this tool `arbow` as that would be the phonetic pronounciation of the short, endearing, term for an [arborist](https://en.wikipedia.org/wiki/Arborist) in Australia.

 ## What it does

 The goal of `arbow` is to automate and simplify the production of trees from multiple sequence alignments.
+The tool has been developed in the context of viral phylogenomics.

-In this version it does:
+In the current version (`0.1.0`) it:

-1. Reads all the alignment
+1. Reads an alignment in `multiFASTA` format
+2. Calculates stats for each sequence in the alignment
-2. Calculates stats per column in the alignment
+3. Calculates stats per column in the alignment
-3. Allows the user to set a threshold of tolerable missing data in a column, and `arbow` removes all non-conforming columns from the alignment
+4. Allows the user to set a threshold of tolerable missing data in a column, and removes all non-conforming columns from the alignment
-4. From the remaining columns, `arbow` finds all the `constant` columns, and calculates the frequency of `A`, `C`, `G`, and `T`.
+5. From the remaining columns, `arbow` finds all the `constant` columns, and calculates the frequency of `A`, `C`, `G`, and `T` sites (i.e., an alignment column with only `A` across all samples would count as `1` towards the overall frequency of `A`s in the alignment).
-5. It then filters out all the `variable` columns, and outputs that as a `multiFASTA` alignment.
+6. It then filters out all the `variable` columns, and outputs the variable alignment as a `multiFASTA` alignment.
-6. It runs `IQTree` with a few sensible `presets`
+7. It runs `IQTree` with a few sensible `presets`

-Currently, in step `4` above, columns that have a single `base` but still have missing data that did were not filtered out in step `3` are counted as being the `base`.
-In other words, if a `user` specifies a maximum number of 20 missing bases, and a column with 5 missing bases but with `A` in all samples, it will count towards `A` (i.e., majority consensus imputation).
+Currently, in step `4` above, columns that have a single observed `nucleotide` (e.g., `C`) but still have missing data that were not filtered out in step `3` are counted towards the overall frequency of that `base` in the alignment.
+In other words, if a `user` specifies a maximum number of 20 missing bases, and a column with 5 missing bases but with `A` in all other samples, that column will count towards the overall frequency of `A` in the alignment (i.e., majority consensus imputation).
+This assumptions is less risky the larger the number of samples in the alignment.

 For step `5`, missing data (i.e., `-` and `N`) are all codes as `N`.